jtsampson/auth0-mapi-apollo/README.md

 Built for fun and primarily as an exercise in building a rest backed apollo api.
 Starting with a strict api version and may migrate to a more ui based schema

+I would like to get to a full implementation.
+If you would like to help out, please see CONTRIBUTING.md.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->